ICE electronic requesting

 Pathology and Radiology ordering for health professionals in Kent and Medway

 ICE OrderComms allows GPs and other health professionals to request diagnostic tests quickly and easily at point of care.
-It also integrates seamlessly with the current GP and community EPR systems, such as EMIS and RIO, without affecting GP and patient interaction.
+It also integrates seamlessly with the current GP EPR system, without affecting GP and patient interaction.

 The system supports paperless booking, allows flexibility and faster turnaround with full visibility.